Poetry X Hunger

 Hunger is a worldwide scourge.

-This section includes poems recently written by poets from around the world.
+This section includes poems recently written by poets from

-Poem by Tony Treanor
+Poem by Kate Gold

 0 Comments